 14th Annual Columbia International Investment Conference: “Aligning Corporations with the Sustainable Development Goals”

-Date: September 25, 2019, 9:00am–5:00pm
+Date: September 25, 2019, 9:00am–5:00pm (breakfast at 8:30am)

 Location: Faculty House, Columbia University, New York

-See logistical information here.
+See panelist bios here.

 Interest in the private sector’s opportunities and responsibilities with respect to sustainable development and human rights has exploded in recent years, reflected both in the rise of environment, social, and governance (ESG) considerations in investment decisions as well as in the growth of voluntary initiatives and mandatory sustainability reporting by companies.
 This interest has only grown since the adoption of the 2030 Sustainable Development Agenda in 2015, which established 17 Sustainable Development Goals (SDGs) defining consensus areas needful of global action.

 And yet, real questions remain as to whether this increased recognition of the importance of non-financial variables has resulted or will result in sustainable and responsible corporate practices and improved outcomes on the ground.
 Indeed, the proliferation of sustainability initiatives and tools has coincided with a worsening of the world’s problems, including the climate crisis, water stress, deforestation, health crises and malnutrition epidemics, and extreme inequality, which have contributed to increased migration, insecurity, wars and terrorism.